SSWConsulting/SSW.Rules.Content/rules/do-you-return-detailed-error-messages/rule.md

 ```

 ::: good
-Figure: Good Exmaple - A error ID is provided as part of the reponse.\
+Figure: Good exmaple - A error ID is provided as part of the reponse
 :::

 ### Provide an additional Help Resource